Dowell-Lab/srworkshop/day05/worksheets/Worksheets.md

 4. Now edit the script `run_d5-fastq-to-tdf.sh` to run.
     - Edit the `OUTDIR` variable to point to wherever you want (I'd recommend your workshop-day5).
     - Read the annotations and make sure you understand what's happening.
 Check out the variables to which you're assigning values in the script to see what you're doing.
 If you don't understand what's happening, hold up a red sticky note.
-    - Now run the script with `bash run_d5-fastq-to-tdf.sh`
+    - Now run the script with `sh run_d5-fastq-to-tdf.sh`
         - You should see output like this:
 	    ```
 	    sample1_day5_igv.RNA